michelebusta/MicroserviceWorkshops/Lab_Setup/Azure_AKS_Lab_Setup/Lab_Setup_For_Azure_AKS.md

 > LAST UPDATED: May 2019
 > NOTE this lab is now a public lab maintained by Microsoft
+> Our Solliance team is actively involved in those updates

 ## Set up Azure Account